galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 - To process untargeted LC-MS metabolomic data preprocessing, you need a large variety of steps and tools.
 - Although main steps are standard, various ways to combine and to set parameters for tools exist, depending on your data.
 - Resources are available in Galaxy, but do not forget that you need appropriate knowledge to perform a relevant analysis.
-contributors:
+contributions:
+  authorship:
     - melpetera
     - jfrancoismartin
     - lecorguille
     - workflow4metabolomics
+  editing:
+  funding:
+    - elixir-europe
 ---